obmarg/cynic/cynic-book/src/derives/query-fragments.md

 Each field can also have it's own attributes:

+- `rename = "someGraphqlName"` can be provided if you want the rust field name to differ from the GraphQL field name.
+You should provide the name as it is in the GraphQL schema (although due to implementation details a snake case form of the name may work as well)
 - `recurse = "5"` tells cynic that this field is recursive and should be fetched to a maximum depth of 5.
 See [Recursive Queries][recursive-queries] for more info.